chapmanic/Blog-WebApp/README.md

-# Blogga-app
+# Blog web application

 ## Description
-Blogga-app is a web application designed for creating blog posts.
-It is built using Flask, a Python web framework, and utilizes SQL for database management and Flask-Auth for authentication.
+This is a blog web application.
+It is built using Flask, a Python web framework and utilises SQLite/Postgres for database management and Flask-Auth for authentication.

-The App is coded using Python (Flask Framework), uses a SQL database (SQLAlchemy), Bootstrap 5 (CSS Framework).
+## Stack
+- Python (Flask Framework)
+- SQL database (SQLAlchemy)
+- Bootstrap 5 (CSS Framework)
+- Javascript (Basic/Raw)

 ## Features
 - User authentication and registration, Utilisation of Bcrypt